01Obsidian

-Everything you love about Ethereum—plus a native messaging layer.
+Everything you love about Ethereum, plus a native messaging layer.
 Full EVM compatibility, same tooling, same developer experience.
-But with zero-gas data storage built in.
+With zero-gas data storage built in.

 Ethereum revolutionized trustless value transfer and programmable money.
-But it wasn't designed for communication and data storage.
+It was not designed for communication and data storage.

 What if you just want to publish a message with finalized ordering and archive-backed retrieval, without deploying a contract or paying per-byte gas fees?

-Obsidian isn't replacing Ethereum—it's extending it for the data-first future.
+Obsidian is not replacing Ethereum.
+It is extending it for the data-first future.
 A dedicated messaging layer that operates alongside the traditional transaction system.

 LayerEthereumObsidian

-Messages publish through the native data layer of Obsidian so they don't compete with DeFi for block space.
+Messages publish through the native data layer of Obsidian so they do not compete with DeFi for block space.

 Messages bypass the EVM entirely, reducing overhead.
 No gas computation, no state machine execution.

-Data availability is verified by consensus, with validators retaining erasure-coded chunks during the serve window and archive nodes preserving long-term history for RPC retrieval.
+Data availability is verified by consensus, with validators retaining erasure-coded chunks during the serve window and archive nodes preserving long-term history.

 MetaMask